Some parts of this page may be machine-translated.

 https://www.manning.com/books/the-jamstack-book

-Of course, I also introduced my own book.
+Of course, I also introduced my own books.
 There are only two reviews, but they both have five stars.

 ・stepzen.com

-Stepzen, the speaker's employer, is a service that allows access to data from multiple data sources through a single GraphQL.
-Tools and resources related to GraphQL, which is essential when building with Jamstack, are provided.
+Stepzen, the speaker's workplace, is a service that allows access to data from multiple data sources through a single GraphQL.
+It provides tools and resources related to GraphQL, which is essential when building with Jamstack.

 Tip 1: netlify dev